Gul-e-Rana (TV series): Critical reception

 It gathered mostly negative reviews due to its misogynistic, regressive and sexist approach but praised for acting performances of the lead cast.

 The Nation criticised the misogynistic approach including a scene when Aly's character blamed a victim of sexual abuse because of her sense of dressing.
-Buraq Shabbir of The News criticised the women portrayal in the series but praised the performances in the words, "Had the performances not been as strong as they were, the play wouldn’t probably have been such a great success."
-While reviewing for Aaj News, Aruba Adil praised the Aly's character and said that her character which is damsel in distress is written with a fresh perspective.
-Reviewers from Express Tribune also criticised the series' regressive and misogynistic plotline elements.
+Buraq Shabbir of The News International criticised the women portrayal in the series but praised the cast performances stating, "Had the performances not been as strong as they were, the play wouldn’t probably have been such a great success."
+While reviewing for Aaj News, Aruba Adil praised the Aly's character and said that her character which is a damsel in distress is written with a fresh perspective.
+Reviewers from The Express Tribune also criticised the series' regressive and misogynistic plotline elements.

 TV ratings

 The drama series became popular soon after it was released due to its story-line and cast.
 It made Hum TV the slot leader on Saturdays.
 Gul-e-Rana achieved record ratings after achieving a TRP of 7.2 as its highest rating (over the 15-minute time slot of 8:30–8:45 pm) on 19 December 2015.
 Coincidentally, Chup Raho, the first show of Sajal Aly and Feroze Khan, achieved its highest rating of 7.3 TRPs.
 Gul-e-Rana achieved a TRP of 6.4 (over the 10-minute time slot of 8:50–9:00 pm) on 2 January 2016.
 Over the 70-minute time slot (8:00–9:10 pm) on the same day, Gul-e-Rana achieved a TRP of 4.7.
 Once again, Gul-e-Rana achieved exceptional ratings as its 10th episode aired on 9 January 2016, grabbed 6.7 TRPs (over the 10-minute time slot of 8:50–9:00 pm).
 Over the 70-minute time slot (8:00–9:10 pm) on the same day, Gul-e-Rana achieved a TRP of 4.5.
 Gul-e-Rana achieved exceptional ratings as its 11th episode aired on 16 January 2016, grabbed 5.2 TRPs (over the 15-minute time slot of 8:45–9:00 pm).
 Over the 70-minute time slot (8:00–9:10 pm) on the same day, Gul-e-Rana achieved a TRP of 3.6.
 Then its 15th episode gained extremely high rating which was 7.2.
 Its 16th episode got a TRP of 6.2.
 In the last episode, people tweeted about the show so much that it trended on no. 1 spot in an hour.
 The last episode had a huge amount of ratings with a TRP of 8.8.